IQAndreas/github-issues-import/templates.md

 The script will by default use the [Markdown-formatted](http://github.github.com/github-flavored-markdown/) templates found in the [`templates`]({{site.github_url}}/tree/master/templates/) directory for importing issues, pull requests, and comments.
 These are written in US English, and contain some fancy formatting including links to the GitHub profile and Gravatar images for the person who originally authored the issue or comment.

-Here you can see examples of how those default templates render:
+Here you can see examples of how those default templates are rendered when issues are imported:

 {% include example-imported-issues.md %}